pluumenbrownie/abm-assignment/README.md

 Below are a few ways to run the model.
 For more ways of running mesa models, such as Docker containers, see the [mesa repository](https://github.com/projectmesa/mesa).

+NOTE: while most scripts work when run from the root of the repository, some may want to be run from their local directory.

 ## Conda

 Create a conda environment with the needed dependencies: